Skip to content

 Not 2x first child due to shared resources.
 Typical multiplier 1.6-1.8x for second child, 2.3-2.6x for three children.
 Run calculator for first child; apply multiplier for total household child cost.

 Calculator does not include indirect costs.
-Stay-at-home parents or reduced-hours parents face foregone income that should be considered in total family financial planning beyond direct child costs.
+Stay-at-home parents or reduced-hours parents experience foregone income that represents a separate financial factor in total family financial planning beyond direct child costs.

 Related Calculators